 Oral sedation – A hit-and-miss affair?

 One problem associated with oral sedation is that it can be a bit of a hit-and-miss affair.
 Basically, you don’t know how well the drug will be absorbed from the stomach.
 Because the response to a drug is unpredictable anyway, you have to tailor the dose so that the 25% of people most susceptible to the drug won’t get an overdose.
-But that means that the 25% who are least susceptible won’t get enough… Body weight, height, or gender are not good indicators of how high the “ideal dose” should be, because the drug exercises its effects on the nerve cells in the brain.
-So, if you’re quite large, don’t take a little extra “just in case”.
-A standard dose might have virtually no effect on a petite female, but a large guy might be totally zonked after taking the same dose… you get the picture!
+But that means that the 25% who are least susceptible won’t get enough… Bodyweight, height, or gender are not good indicators of how high the “ideal dose” should be, because the drug works on the nerve cells in the brain.
+So, if you’re quite large, you can’t take a little extra “just in case”.
+A standard dose might have virtually no effect on a petite female, but a large guy might be totally zonked after taking the same dose.